rudy2steiner/markdownto/md/text.md

 ![Showdown][sd-logo]

-Showdown is a Javascript Markdown to HTML converter, based on the original works by John Gruber.
+MarkdownTo is a Javascript Markdown to HTML converter, based on the original works by John Gruber.
 It can be used client side (in the browser) or server side (with Node or io).

 # Installation